In the Effects & Presets panel, select the search box and type Camera-Shake Deblur.

 Forward and backward compatibility

-If the Camera Lens Blur effect is added to an After Effects CS5.5 and later project, and then saved as an After Effects CS5 project (see Save and back up projects in After Effects CS5.5 and later.), a warning appears stating that the effect is missing.
+If the Camera Lens Blur effect is added to an After Effects CS5.5 and later project and then saved as an After Effects CS5 project, a warning appears stating that the effect is missing.
 Projects created in After Effects CS5 or earlier using the Lens Blur effect retain that effect when opened in After Effects CS5.5 and later.
 However, you cannot directly apply the Lens Blur effect in After Effects CS5.5 or later.
+Learn about saving and backing up projects in After Effects CS5.5 and later.

 Camera-Shake Deblur effect

 Camera-Shake Deblur effect helps you recover blurry footage caused by camera shake.
-You can stabilize a shaky footage with Warp Stabilizer VFX effect, but unwanted artifacts like motion blur may still exist.
-Camera-Shake Deblur effect reduces the unwanted artifacts to produce better results.
-The effect targets blurry frames and tries to reconstruct them by using sharp on either side of the blurry frame.
-Camera-Shake Deblur effect uses optical flow technology to blend the sharp frames with the blurry frames.
+You can stabilize shaky footage with the Warp Stabilizer VFX effect, but unwanted artifacts like motion blur may still exist.
+Camera-Shake Deblur effect reduces unwanted artifacts to produce better results.
+The effect targets blurry frames and tries to reconstruct them by using sharp ones on either side of the blurry frame.
+Camera-Shake Deblur effect uses optical flow technology to blend sharp frames with blurry frames.

 Applying Camera-Shake Deblur effect

-3. Drag the effect to the timeline and apply it on the composition.
+Drag the effect to the timeline and apply it to the composition.

 Camera-Shake Deblur effect provides you with a set of properties to control the effect performance.

-• Blur Duration: Changes the number of frames to compare around the blurry frame to get a non-motion-blurred frame.
+- Blur Duration: Change the number of frames to compare around the blurry frame to get a non-motion-blurred frame.
 The Blur Duration property controls the number of frames for which motion blur lasts.
-Select a lower value for shorter period of shake, and a higher value for longer period of shake.
+Select a lower value for a shorter period of shake and a higher value for a longer period of shake.

-• Deblur Method: Uses the optical flow method, which affects how pixels are mapped from the non-motion-blurred frames to the blurry frame.
+- Deblur Method: Use the optical flow method, which affects how pixels are mapped from the non-motion-blurred frames to the blurry frame.
 You can choose between High Quality (slower) and Standard quality.
-High Quality (slower) provides more accurate results, but takes longer to process.
+High Quality (slower) provides more accurate results but takes longer to process.
 Standard is fast and provides standard production-quality results.

-• Strength: Controls how much correction is applied to the blurry frame.
-You can adjust the strength values from 100% (default) to 200% depending on how blurry a frame is.
+- Strength: Control how much correction is applied to the blurry frame.
+You can adjust the strength values from 100% (default) to 200%, depending on how blurry a frame is.
 Higher values can result in artifacts if the non-motion-blurred frames within the blur duration are not aligned properly with the blurry frames.

-• Shake Sensitivity: Determines the threshold of whether a frame is considered blurry enough to need deblurring.
+- Shake Sensitivity: Determine the threshold of whether a frame is considered blurry enough to need deblurring.
 Lower Shake Sensitivity value deblurs only the blurriest frames and may not be able to identify other motion blurs.
 Higher Shake Sensitivity value is sensitive to any kind of motion blur and tries to deblur any motion blur identified.

-Tip: For best results, apply Camera-Shake Deblur effect after stabilizing footage.
-For example, apply the Warp Stabilizer VFX effect first, then apply Camera-Shake Deblur effect.
+Tip:- For best results, apply the Camera-Shake Deblur effect after stabilizing the footage.
+For example, apply the Warp Stabilizer VFX effect first, then apply the Camera-Shake Deblur effect.

-For shots that are difficult to deblur, applying multiple copies of Camera-Shake Deblur effect with a low Strength value may achieve better results.
+- For shots that are difficult to deblur, applying multiple copies of the Camera-Shake Deblur effect with a low Strength value may achieve better results.

 Camera-Shake Deblur effect in After Effects

-Watch this video to learn about reducing motion blur with the Camera-Shake Deblur effect
+Play this video to learn about reducing motion blur with the Camera-Shake Deblur effect.

 Channel Blur effect